-Hearing care begins with a full diagnostic hearing test.
-You may be referred by your GP for a comprehensive hearing assessment or you can come to us because you have concerns about your hearing, A comprehensive diagnostic hearing test will determine the status of your hearing and will identify or rule out any underlying medical conditions.
+If there are concerns about your hearing, a comprehensive hearing test will determine the status of it and will identify or rule out any underlying medical conditions.
 We will chart your results on an audiogram, which allows us to instantly establish your hearing state and share the results with you.
 If required, we can also send a written report to your GP.

 Our hearing test includes: